Folk psychology: Goal-intentional action model

 Existing literature has widely corroborated the fact that social behavior is greatly affected by the causes to which people attribute actions.
-In particular, it has been shown that an individual's interpretation of the causes of behaviour reflects their pre-existing beliefs regarding the actor's mental state and motivation behind his or her actions.
+In particular, it has been shown that an individual's interpretation of the causes of behavior reflects their pre-existing beliefs regarding the actor's mental state and motivation behind their actions.
 It follows that they draw on the assumed intentions of actors to guide their own responses to punish or reward the actor.
-This concept is extended to cover instances in which behavioural evidence is lacking.
+This concept is extended to cover instances in which behavioral evidence is lacking.
 Under these circumstances, it has been shown that the individual will again draw on assumed intentions in order to predict the actions of the third party.

 Although the two components are often used interchangeably in common parlance, there is an important distinction between the goals and intentions.
 This discrepancy lies in the fact that individuals with an intention to perform an action also foster the belief that it will be achieved, whereas the same person with a goal may not necessarily believe that the action is able to be performed in spite of having a strong desire to do so.

 Predicting goals and actions, much like the Belief-Desire Model, involves moderating variables that determine whether an action will be performed.
-In the Goal-Intentional Action Model, the predictors of goals and actions are: the actors' beliefs about his or her abilities and their actual possession of preconditions required to carry out the action.
+In the Goal-Intentional Action Model, the predictors of goals and actions are: the actors' beliefs about their abilities and their actual possession of preconditions required to carry out the action.
 Additionally, preconditions consist of the various conditions necessary in order for realization of intentions.
 This includes abilities and skills in addition to environmental variables that may come into play.
 Schank & Abelson raises the example of going to a restaurant, where the preconditions include the ability to afford the bill and get to the correct venue, in addition to the fact that the restaurant must be open for business.
 Traditionally, people prefer to allude to preconditions to explain actions that have a high probability of being unattainable, whereas goals tend to be described as a wide range of common actions.